-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in Australia for Humanities, Culture and Social Sciences.
-UOW is also ranked as the best university in New South Wales and the ACT for Health Services and Support.
+The Federal Government’s The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for Humanities, Culture and Social Science.

 Susanne is studying a Bachelor of Social Work, as she is passionate about social justice and wants to help people make a positive change in their life.

 Why study Social Work